 “Self-soothing techniques” http://www.myshrink.com/counseling-theory.php?t_id=115

-“Ability to mate and relate: Dr. Pat Allen’s Want Institute” http://wantistore.com/
+“Decisions about mating and relating: Dr. Pat Allen’s Want Institute” http://wantistore.com/